tinacms/tinacms/.changeset/great-seahorses-yell.md

 ### createLocalDatabase

 We now provide a `createLocalDatabase` function that you can use to create a local database.
-Previously you would have to implement this yourself and pass the correct handlers to `createDatabase`.
+Previously you would have to implement this yourself and pass the correct handlers to `createDatabase`:
 ```ts
 import { createLocalDatabase } from '@tinacms/datalayer'
 createLocalDatabase(port)